ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links: Synthetic data

 For \texttt{REVIEWS-SYNTH}, we randomly selected 30 synthetic reviews and retrieved natural reviews for the same papers from the NLPeer dataset.
 Three NLP PhD students rated each review on fluency, coherence, helpfulness (i.e., would this review be helpful for the paper’s authors), and specificity (i.e., does the review address concrete parts of the paper).
 Synthetic reviews were rated higher in fluency and coherence, and lower in helpfulness and specificity due to a lack of concrete suggestions and feedback.
 While not perfect, the results align with our goal of generating reviews that are coherent and linkable.
 See Appendix~\ref{app:human_val} for further details on the setup.

-In summary, our results suggest that LLM-generated linked document pairs, while sometimes less specific or realistic, offer a practical, scalable way to create sentence-level links that can be used for automatic evaluation, to which we now turn.
+In summary, while LLM-generated linked document pairs are sometimes less specific or natural, they offer a practical, scalable way to create sentence-level links that can be used for automatic evaluation.